xiaonanpols21/tech-track-22-23/README.md

 In this data visualization you can see the Albums of BTS in order from debut to present.

-## How can you use your application?
+## How can you use your data visualization?

 Walk through the timeline of the albums or filter on year.